 Second Place: $1000 to the student.

-ENTRY RULES (I would love for this to be a form)
+ENTRY RULES

+Essays or plays not satisfying the minimum requirements of the prompts will be rejected and not considered for a prize.

 Entries must be received by Friday, January 31st at 11:59 p.m.
 Winners will be notified by email by Monday, March 1st.

 The 2014–2015 Founding Documents Essay Contest is open.
-The deadline for submissions is January 31, 2015.
+The deadline for submissions is January 31, 2015 at 11:59pm..
 Additional information can be found HERE.
 (Contest info and rubric)

+Essays will be judged by the Scoring Rubric found on the above.

 Please complete the following form and attach to your entry.
 If you have any questions about the contest, please contact education@constitutioncenter.org